ibericode/mailchimp-for-wordpress/readme.txt

 = 3.0.0 & 3.0.1 - November 23, 2015 =

-Version 3.0 a total revamp of the plugin.
+Version 3.0 is a total revamp of the plugin.
 For a quick overview of the changes, please [read this post on our blog](https://mc4wp.com/blog/whats-new-in-mailchimp-for-wordpress-the-big-three-o/).

 Before upgrading, please go through the [upgrade guide](https://mc4wp.com/kb/upgrading-to-3-0/) as some things have changed.